A co-operative art school?

 How to get involved

 Come along or get in touch if you’d like to get involved and help develop a model for a co-operative art school.
 This is a participatory, inclusive and collaborative research project.
-There are many different ways of getting involved, you can come along to a workshop, participate in an interview, submit work for publication in the zine, or fill out the survey.
-If you want to have a chat about getting involved please get in touch.
+There are different ways of getting involved, you can fill out the survey, come along to a workshop, submit work for the zine and come along to the meeting at the end of this process.
+If you want to have a chat please get in touch.

-- Interviews with activists, campaigners and participants with experience in co-ops and alternative art education on their insights, questions and advice on the potential structure and organisation of a co-operative art school, the future of alternative art education and higher education more broadly, working methods in group environments, discoveries and challenges they have encountered.
+- INTERVIEWS with activists and participants in alternative art education and co-operatives on their insights, questions and advice on the potential structure and organisation of a co-operative art school, the future of alternative art education and higher education more broadly, working methods in group environments, discoveries and challenges they have encountered

-- Festival of Alternative Art Education March 2020, more info coming soon.
+- Festival of Alternative Art Education at Conway Hall on Saturday, 21 March 2020, more info coming soon

 What is a co-operative?